intel-analytics/BigDL-2.x/pyzoo/zoo/automl/README.md

 ---

 This library provides a framework and implementations for automatic feature engineering, model selection and hyper parameter optimization.
 It also provides a built-in automatically optimized model: _**TimeSequencePredictor**_ , which can be used for time series data analysis or anomaly detection.

+Analytics Zoo AutoML is still in experimental stage and `pip install` haven't been supported yet.
+To use AutoML, you can download code of Analytics-zoo [automl branch](https://github.com/intel-analytics/analytics-zo/tree/automl).
+Then build the whl package manually following the instructions [here](https://analytics-zoo.github.io/master/#DeveloperGuide/python/#build-whl-package-for-pip-install) and intall the whl with pip in local.

 ## 1 Automated Time Series Prediction